InsertKoinIO/koin/docs/setup/compiler-plugin.md

 :::tip
 If you encounter unexpected compile safety errors after a refactor, try a clean build first.
 This is a known limitation of incremental compilation with compiler plugins — not specific to Koin.

+For graph-level changes (DSL definitions inside `module { }` lambdas, classes added to `@ComponentScan` packages), the plugin's `strictSafety` option auto-enables on aggregator modules to force the full-graph safety pass to re-run each build.
+See [`strictSafety`](/docs/reference/koin-annotations/options#strictsafety) for details.
 :::

 ### Compile Safety False Positives in Multi-Module Projects